Building communities around transit

 • stimulate the economy through major projects

-• bring retail and community amenities (for example, community centres) within a short distance of public transit stations
+• bring retail and community amenities (for example, community centres) within a short distance of transit stations

-Benefits of transit-oriented communities are subject to negotiations and determined on a site-by-site basis with input from the local municipality, the public and Indigenous partners.
+The benefits of transit-oriented communities are subject to negotiations and determined on a site-by-site basis with input from the local municipality, the public and Indigenous partners.

 Proposed transit-oriented communities

-We’re proposing transit-oriented communities across the Greater Toronto Area:
+We’re proposing transit-oriented communities across the Greater Toronto Area.

 Subway expansion projects